AndersBNielsen/Relatively-Universal-ROM-Programmer/README.md

 Requires a dev board with a processor or microcontroller.
 Like a [65uino](https://github.com/AndersBNielsen/65uino) or Arduino Uno for instance.

 ## Software

+#1 Don't attach the Programmer shield while power is on.

+#2 Don't turn on power if the controller (Arduino/65uino/Nucleo board) isn't programmed with appropriate firmware.

+#3 Don't insert a ROM in the socket until you're ready to write it.
+Don't leave a ROM in the socket during reset or programming.

+### Firestarter firmware
+If you just want to get started fast, there's an amazing third party firmware and desktop software available in the form of Henols's [Firestarter](https://github.com/henols/firestarter)
+Firestarter is recommended if you just want to program ROMs cheaply and don't care too much about the technical details.

+Remember: Don't insert a ROM in the socket until you're ready to write it.
+Don't leave a ROM in the socket during reset or programming.
+Program Arduino before attaching shield.
+Attach shield before powering on Arduino.

+### Original proof of concept code

-Software is in progress, 6502 assembly code is available in the [65uino repo](https://github.com/AndersBNielsen/65uino) (to be separated and moved here "soon").
+6502 assembly code is available in the [65uino repo](https://github.com/AndersBNielsen/65uino) (to be separated and moved here "soon").

 Arduino sketch is available in this repo's [/software](https://github.com/AndersBNielsen/Relatively-Universal-ROM-Programmer/tree/main/software/Arduino/ArduinoProgrammerFirmwarePrototype)